State awards more conditional licenses for cannabis dispensaries in local counties

-Included in the latest bath of conditional licenses were Chicago-based DSG OPCO IL LLC for Champaign, Ford and Piatt counties, Northbrook-based Seven Point of Illinois LLC for Danville/Vermilion County and two more for the non-metro areas of East Central Illinois — Washington D.C. -based Holistic Illinois LLC and St. Louis-based TC Applico LLC.
+Included in the latest batch of conditional licenses were Chicago-based DSG OPCO IL LLC for Champaign, Ford and Piatt counties, Northbrook-based Seven Point of Illinois LLC for Danville/Vermilion County and two more for the non-metro areas of East Central Illinois — Washington, D.C.-based Holistic Illinois LLC and St. Louis-based TC Applico LLC.

 In all, the state announced 22 new conditional licenses Friday, in addition to the 149 new conditional licenses announced a week ago.